8 Foolproof Ways to Reverse Holiday Weight Gain

 It's as simple as this: Every time you eat a meal, incorporate some fresh plants, too.
 "Start your day with veggies with your eggs or have a salad at lunch or at least one vegetable at dinner," says Shapiro.
 "It's important to have veggies throughout the day—they're really high in fibre, which will help keep you full, and they're really low in calories.
 They also have prebiotics, which is a fiber, to help you stay satiated and to help keep your gut flora going.
 I always say to fill half your plate with vegetables."

 When choosing post-holiday foods, Shapiro says to stay away from items that have low nutritional value like simple carbs and empty calories.
 These types of foods include cookies, cakes, bagels, baked goods, breakfast cereal, syrups, and soda.
 Instead, Shapiro suggests focusing on complex carbs and "brown foods" like whole wheat, farro, quinoa, and brown rice.

 Keep Your Drinks "Clean"

 The Effortless Chic

 "Skip all of those festive holiday coffee drinks and cocktails," warns Shapiro.
 "Those all have hidden sugars in them.
-It’s cold out, so people are still looking for things that are going to warm them up or for comfort food, but those pumpkin spice lattes and all of those fancy coffee drinks are loaded with sugar."
+It’s warm out, so people are still looking for things that are going to feel fresh and a little bit sweet, but all of those fancy mixed cocktails are loaded with sugar."
 If you're itching for a drink that'll still give you that warm and fuzzy feeling, try naturally flavoured teas.
 Adds Shapiro, "Give yourself a break from drinking.
 Cutting alcohol is a really easy way to cut calories, and if you’re not ready to cut alcohol, then at least cut the mixers.
 Try and keep it clean."